How To Apply For New Hope Housing

 - $701 x 1.5 = $1051

-Now that you have a general idea of who is eligible for housing, lets talk about how you apply.
+Now that you have a general idea of who is eligible for housing, this is how you apply.

 New Hope Housing Locations

-This complex was built in 2010, has 149 unites and is located just off the Gulf Freeway.
+This complex was built in 2010, has 149 units, and is located just off the Gulf Freeway.

-One thing that is good about this location is a 12 minute walk to Wal-Mart off 45 and S.Wayside.
-Just across from Wal-Mart is a clinic called St. Mary’s.
-Those who know me have heard me brag about how wonderful St. Mary’s Clinic is.
-St. Mary’s is a good place to visit if you have no health insurance and need primary care.
+One thing that is good about this location is a 12-minute walk to Wal-Mart off 45 and S.Wayside.
+Just across from Wal-Mart is a clinic called St. Mary’s that offers affordable medical care to individuals who are uninsured.

 Brays Crossing is located at 6311 Gulf Freeway Houston, TX 77023.
 Call them at 713.777.6311 for more information.